Not sure what to do in Guatemala? We are not surprised.

 Want to make smores to reminisce the good old summer days?
 Well, you can do that in Guatemala on Volcano Pacaya!

 On a tour to hike volcano Pacaya, you will be able to roast your marshmallow using the volcanoes lava!
 How crazy is that?!
 Don’t worry it is nothing dangerous and your kids or clumsy friends won’t fall into lava or anything.
 The lava is underground and there are tiny holes on the ground where you can stick your marshmallow through to roast it!

 Roast marshmallows with lava from a volcano?
 Bucket list check!

-Secure your spot with one of our recommended tours down below:
+Secure your spot with our recommended Pacaya tour here!

 8. Take Spanish Classes at One of the Best Places in the World